TL-UESTC/Domain-Adaptive-Remaining-Useful-Life-Prediction-with-Transformer/README.md

 # Environment
 - pytorch==1.10
 # Dataset
-- The `CMAPSS` folder contains processed CMAPSS dataset used in this code.
+- Unzip `CMAPSS.zip` into `CMAPSS` folder, which contains processed CMAPSS dataset used in this code.
 # Usage
 - train on CMAPSS
 `python train_cmapss.py --source $S --target $T`